 Guiseley Primary School is committed to safeguarding and promoting the welfare of all children.

 Guiseley Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed on our Policies page.
-You can also click here to see a copy of our school Child Protection Policy.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, which can be viewed on our Policies page.
+Below is our Safeguarding and Child Protection policy and a School Child Friendly version.

 Sometimes we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.